Steve Wharton

+Steve Wharton is Chair of Governors of Badminton School, Chair of the Governance, Delivery and People Committee of Education Support, a Trustee of the Reform Club, and Chair of the Reform Club Conservation Charitable Trust.

-Steve Wharton is Associate Professor of French and Communication at the University of Bath's Department of Politics, Language and International Studies, where he has worked since 1990.
-He was appointed to a consultancy role as Interim Head of Governance from mid-February to the end of July 2019.
+Between October 1990 and July 2026 he worked at the University of Bath's Department of Politics, Language and International Studies, and was Associate Professor of French and Communication at the time of his retirement.
+He was appointed to a consultancy role as Bath's Interim Head of Governance from mid-February to the end of July 2019.